rrees/static-micro-blog-streams/src/browsers/qutebrowser.md

 The browser is immediately capable and plays video and renders most things fine, which is to perhaps be expected given the engine under the hood.

+CSS features such as `gap` and nested CSS don't seem to be supported though.

 One thing that is distinctive is that there is a Vim-like command shell with matching which is surprisingly intuitive once you get used to it and a lot easier than shortcuts while still being keyboard-driven.

 ## Links